decodewitness/dicy_x/README.md

 # dicy_x

-Common dice roller for fun.
-Just like any other dice roller.
+Just a really simple dice roller.
+Just like any other simple dice roller.